Pingdom Check

 This side of Icelandic life hasn't been lost on visitors, who are more than happy to join the locals in the subculture of soaking and swimming.
 They relax and unwind in warm water all over the country.
 Soak spots are found in fantastically varied places, from small natural hot springs in remote fields to large, well-maintained swimming pools in Reykjavík and in virtually every town and village in Iceland.
 New to the scene are a growing number of deluxe lagoons and spa experiences, tapping into local nature to offer tourists a bathing experience to remember (amid lava fields, by a lakeshore or fjord-edge, atop a cliff with a sea view, etc).

-Scroll down to find out more about pools and natural lagoons in Iceland, including a map of the best hot springs to visit.
+Discover more with our guide to pools and natural lagoons in Iceland, including a map of the best hot springs to visit, a guide to local pool etiquette, and more.

 The best hot springs and geothermal pools in Iceland